benhoyt/benhoyt.github.com/writings/simple-lists.md

     raise HTTPStatus(NotFound)
 ```

 You *could* achieve this in Go using panics, but it's well outside the idiomatic zone.
-Go just isn't very terse, and the sooner one stops worrying about that, the better.
+Go error handling just isn't very terse, and the sooner one stops worrying about that, the better.

 ## Simple `ServeMux` routing

-I've written extensively about [different approaches to HTTP routing in Go](/writings/go-routing/), and I was all set to use the regex table approach, or perhaps the [chi](https://github.com/go-chi/chi) router.
+I've written extensively about [different approaches to HTTP routing in Go](/writings/go-routing/), and I was all set to use the [regex table](/writings/go-routing/#regex-table) approach, or perhaps the [chi](https://github.com/go-chi/chi) router.

 However, because I was creating a web app from scratch, I had complete control over the URL structure, so I decided to simplify.
 I'm so used to REST-like URL structures that this felt weird -- but pragmatically, why is `DELETE /lists/{list-id}/items/{item-id}` any better than `POST /delete-item` with the list and item IDs in the body?
 And if you're not using JavaScript, why do you need a JSON-based API?

 Once I'd decided this, I was able to use Go's simple, built-in [`http.ServeMux`](https://pkg.go.dev/net/http#ServeMux) type to route the URLs.
 I simplified and reduced dependencies by designing the problem away.

-The only slightly weird thing about `ServeMux` is that the root pattern `/`, like all patterns that end in a slash, matches `/` as well as everything under it.
+The only slightly weird thing about `ServeMux` is that the root pattern `"/"`, like all patterns that end in a slash, matches `/` as well as everything under it.
 So you need to check for that explicitly.
 Here's the full routing code for the app:

 ```go
 mux.HandleFunc("/", func(w http.ResponseWriter, r *http.Request) {